dadal00/food-py/docs/docs.rst

 Doc Setup
 =========

+Build the HTML.

 .. code-block:: bash
-    :caption: Build the HTML

     make html

-Grab the absolute path of the website index to view in browser.
+To view: go to the absolute path of the following.

 .. code-block:: text
-    :caption: Relative path of website index
+    :caption: Relative path of website HTML

     docs/_build/html/index.html